-Except for the fact that there was a curb ramp on a hilly street, I’d have made it home.
-I struggled with it, and finally gave up and moved the chair back to the curb.
-I was about to abandon it and crawl the four blocks home, when a fellow approached me on foot.
+Except for the fact that there was no curb ramp on a hilly street, I’d have made it home.
+I struggled with it and finally gave up and moved the chair back to the curb.
+I was about to abandon it and crawl the four blocks home when a fellow approached me on foot.

 His name was Robert, and he’d just walked six miles to visit a friend.
 He said he’d try to assist.
-We walked the chair across the street together, then halfway up the block my legs gave out.
-Robert told me to get in, and proceeded to slowly push me up the block.
+We walked the chair across the street together, but halfway up the block, my legs gave out.
+Robert told me to get in and slowly pushed me up the block.
 When he said he couldn’t do it anymore, he tried hailing several cars to help us.

 A guy in an SUV came to our aid and drove me the three blocks while Robert pushed the chair home.

-I was so very grateful to Robert, and offered him some water.
+I was so grateful to Robert.
+I offered him some water.
 He used my phone to call his girlfriend to come pick him up.
-The next few days I was completely sore in my legs, and hoped Robert wasn’t equally sore.
+The next few days, I was completely sore in my legs, and hoped Robert wasn’t equally sore.
 I was extremely lucky to have had his help that night.

 The next Saturday, I was rescued again!
 My assistant Lace and I were out for an afternoon walk.
 We hit the wrong angle at a curb cut, causing the chair to hit her in the shin.
 She accidentally pushed the joystick the wrong way and broke it, leaving us unable to move the chair.

-Robert, the man in the SUV, Celia and her husband Nick, my facilitator and his girlfriend *all* took time out of their lives to help me.
-They won’t win a Purple Heart — but because they rescued me when I really needed help, they will always hold top honors in my memory.
+Robert, the man in the SUV, Celia and her husband Nick, and my facilitator and his girlfriend all took time out of their lives to help me.
+They won’t win a Purple Heart, but because they rescued me when I really needed help, they will always hold top honors in my memory.